 Wildfires raise spectre of terrifying new normal in hotter world.
 Huge wildfires in Australia, the Amazon, California, the Congo basin and even in the Arctic are sobering reminders of the human, economic and environmental costs of climate change.
 Record temperatures, heatwaves and droughts help spark wildfires.
 The global average temperature is now around 1.1°C higher than at the beginning of last century, meaning wildfires and megafires could become a new normal in some countries.

+The transition to a net-zero future also bring important opportunities.
 According to the ILO, if properly managed, climate change action can lead to more and better jobs.
 Both adaptation to climate change and measures to mitigate greenhouse gas (GHG) emissions offer opportunities to create new jobs, while securing existing ones.
 A transition to a low-carbon, greener economy will imply the creation of new jobs in environmentally friendly production processes and outputs, whereas other jobs will be at risk, in particular in those sectors with fewer options for a transition towards a more sustainable ways of production.

 United Nations Framework Convention on Climate Change